-Posted by:Ellen | Posted on: March 26th, 2012 | 0 Comments
+Posted by:Ellen | Posted on: May 20th, 2012 | 0 Comments

 “Get down like Shakespeare, flip language and be a rhyme master”In order to explore the intersection of nexthetics (the term for hip-hop and spoken word aesthetics created at 2003 Ford Foundation Future Aesthetics conference) and classical theatre the Oregon Shakespeare Festival brings together expert practitioners and connects with community based performers.
 We hold educational lectures and workshops, program nexthetics based performers in the Green Show, and sponsor spoken word events.

 Posted by:Ellen | Posted on: April 20th, 2012 | 0 CommentsDate: May 12th, 2012 Location: TBA Instructor: Luke Ruediger Tuition: $50 Naturalist Certificate Description: If you’ve read about local ecological restoration projects and wondered how they actually work, you’ll want to take this class.
 Students will visit a forest restoration site in the Upper Applegate Valley, where forests have been thinned to increase health and resilience; and then visit a prescribed burn on National Forest lands.
 While onsite, class discussions will cover topics including fire ecology, forest restoration, indigenous land management, land stewardship, historical ecology, and forest ecology.
 For more information on this Siskiyou Field Institute class, click here